-Students who have attended Simpson for at least one semester may apply or may participate in semester-length, off-campus programs sponsored by the Council for Christian Colleges and Universities and receive course credit toward their degrees at Simpson (see p.
-126).
-Programs include Latin American Studies (Central America), American Studies (Washington, DC), Film Studies (Los Angeles), Middle East Studies (Cairo, Egypt), the Scholars' Semester in Oxford (England), Oxford Summer Programme (England), Contemporary Music (Nashville), Journalism (Washington, D.C.), Uganda Studies, India Studies, and Australian Studies.
+Students who have attended Simpson for at least one semester may apply or may participate in semester-length, offcampus programs sponsored by the Council for Christian Colleges and Universities BestSemester program and receive course credit toward their degrees at Simpson.
+Programs include Latin American Studies (Central America), American Studies (Washington, DC), Film Studies (Los Angeles), Middle East Studies (Amman, Jordan), the Scholars' Semester in Oxford (England), Oxford Summer Programme (England), Contemporary Music (Nashville), Uganda Studies, Northern Ireland Studies, and Australian Studies.

 The Jerusalem University College is also recommended for international study.
 The college offers undergraduate and postgraduate courses in archaeology, geography, history, languages and literature relating to both the ancient and modern cultures of that area.
-Also see the Israel Study Tour on p.
-129.
+Also see the Israel Study Tour

 Please visit the Registrar's Office for the Study Abroad application, Study Abroad advising and additional Study Abroad opportunities.
-All Study Abroad applications must be approved by the Registrar's Office.
+All Study Abroad applications must be approved by the Registrar's Office and may not be available every year.
+Please see Study Abroad Programs at the end of the Programs of Study section of this catalog for more detailed information.